-Horse Sponsorships: If you would like to help Horse Haven feed and care for these rescues and know that you are helping horses in need, we do offer sponsorships for some of our rescues.
-All donations are tax-deductible.
+Horse Sponsorship: If you would like to help Horse Haven Montana feed and care for our rescue animals as well as those in foster care, please know that you are helping those in need.
+We offer sponsorship for some of our rescues and all donations are tax-deductible.

 Do you have or know a horse in need of rescue?
 Please visit our Rescue page for more information.

 Sunny and Bucky: Two lovely horses, a bonded pair of healthy, sound trail horses.
 What a fine pair of horses who through no fault of their own, or their owner, life has changed, the ranch is being sold and Bucky and Sunny need a new home.
 Our goal is to find a home where they can stay together.
 Age: 15-20.
 Sunny is a palomino mare, just under 15H and Bucky is a buckskin gelding, right around 15H.
 What a fine pair!
 Their past experience is trails.

 Harley: Harley is a BIG, 10 year old gelding Percheron/TB cross.
 He’s been trained in dressage, both English and Western riding, mostly in an arena but some trail experience.
 The best way to describe Harley is as a gentle giant but he is NOT a child’s horse or a beginner horse, not to mention the fact that he is 17H.
 Harley will need more training and time but he’s had a great start to life.
 He’s a gorgeous, and I mean gorgeous bay and is best suited for moderate riding.
 He’s not going to be an eventing or hunter/jumper horse.
 If you’re interested in dressage or just enjoy riding very large horses, then Harley could be a good fit.
 We do have video of Harley in an arena.
 Adoption Donation Fee: $400